-Kathryn Heath, a specialist intellectual property lawyer and Ian Thomas a property litigation lawyer in the rural team with Stephens Scown LLP recently attended the first Agritech Cornwall Business Forum at Tredudwell Manor which showcased the array of innovative agri-tech businesses in Cornwall.
+Ian Thomas, a property litigation lawyer in the rural team, and our IP, IT and Data Protection team recently attended the first Agritech Cornwall Business Forum at Tredudwell Manor which showcased the array of innovative agri-tech businesses in Cornwall.

-In this article Kathryn asks what do businesses need to consider when developing technology for the Agri-tech industry?
+In this article Ian asks what do businesses need to consider when developing technology for the Agri-tech industry?

 In creating a new technology how can we best protect our new invention?